BokyakuHeiko/Newercode/README.md

 # Newcode
 **Newcode** is the name of each code for an addition, such as, if we add a flag, it will be a **Newcode**

+In which, each will have a different coding.

+e.g. N-08.12 is a white flag

 # Why Newercode?
 **Newercode** started when **me** got a bit furious to the fact that another organization has basically denied some symbols that could be very important, including pride flags